LYNCH·LLP

 What the data says.

 Ryan C Vaughn maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Across 301 total applications, 243 have been disposed (decided).
-Of those disposed applications, 151 were allowed and 92 were abandoned, yielding a 62% allowance rate.
-The examiner's record spans a single art unit within TC 2100.
-This pooled figure represents the overall outcome across decided cases and does not predict the outcome of any particular application.
+Across hundreds of decided applications, the examiner's allowance rate is 62%.
+This figure represents the share of applications that were allowed among all decided applications (allowed and abandoned combined), pooled across the examiner's art unit.
+The examiner's record spans one art unit within TC 2100.
+The allowance rate is a summary of past decisions and does not indicate the outcome of any particular application.

 // HOW TO READ THESE NUMBERS